van-appears/umco/README.md

 * Frequency from, to - the range for the oscillator

 Clicking a filter node shows the following settings
-* Filter type - allpass, bandpass, highpass, highshelf, lowpass, lowshelf, notch, peaking
+* Filter type - allpass, bandpass, highpass, highshelf, lowpass, lowshelf, notch
 * Frequency control - the controlling frequency for the filter
 * Frequency from, to - the range for frequency
 * Q - quality factor